There is no end without the means

 This CMO knew the end result that she wanted to achieve and she also knew the means required to get it.
 She is now onto the next chapter with a new end in sight — scaling the magnitude and efficiency of the inbound marketing machine with a focus on data.

-We’ve all heard the expression; “Rome was not built in a day,” and this phrase definitely applies to data quality.
+We’ve all heard the expression; “Rome was not built in a day,” and this phrase definitely applies to a data quality program.
 Your sales and marketing data is probably not in very good shape today.
 Most companies’ data is not.
 To get your database cleaned, normalized, segmented, and correlated is not easy.
 It takes commitment to get started and maintaining a data management/ data quality program takes long term planning and multi-year unwavering commitment.

 If you look at what end result you would like to achieve with your marketing program within the next two to five years, ask yourself if you can get there with your current data?
 The answer is almost certainly no.